 €70 full rate /€35 if you are financially disadvantaged

-These relaxed, online group support sessions offer a chance to connect with a small group of autistic people from the comfort of your own home.
+These relaxed, online social meetups offer a chance to connect with a group of recently self-identified or diagnosed autistic people from the comfort of your own home.
 Feel free to keep your camera on/off, bring blankets, comfort tools, pets welcome!

 Want solutions to common challenges?

 Topics include: executive functioning, burnout recovery, energy and sensory management, thinking styles, flow, meditation and self-care.

 We're busy developing these useful online courses that you can take at your own pace.